Its-Just-Nans/go-calendar/README.md

 <summary>Generate calendar from Github contributions</summary>

-Using gh cli and jq, you can get your contributions from Github with
+Using [gh api](https://cli.github.com/manual/gh) and [jq](https://github.com/jqlang/jq), you can get your contributions from Github with

 ```sh
 gh api graphql -F owner='Its-Just-Nans' -f query='